On This Page

 You may turn across a bicycle lane, but do not move into a bicycle lane in preparation for a turn.
 Always check for people riding bicycles in your blind spot before turning.
 This includes looking over your shoulder and checking your mirrors.
 Watch for people riding bicycles who may ride up beside your vehicle while you are preparing to make a turn.
 You must yield to people riding bicycles in a bicycle lane or on a sidewalk.
 Check the crosswalk and stop for pedestrians.

 Lane use control signs or pavement markings may be used to direct you into the correct lane before turning.
 If you are at an intersection and in the wrong lane to turn, go to the next intersection.
-It is safer to drive around the block than it is to risk a crash due to a last-minute lane or direction change.
+It is safer to drive around the block than it is to risk a collision due to a last-minute lane or direction change.

 Right Turns